 What are antioxidants, and what do they do?

-Chemical interactions in the body produce free radicals, which are chemicals capable of causing various diseases in humans, including diabetes, cardiovascular disease, and cancer if their concentration in the body is too high.
+Chemical interactions in the body produce free radicals, which are chemicals capable of causing various human diseases, including diabetes, cardiovascular disease, and cancer if their concentration in the body is too high.

 Coffee contains antioxidants